 Also read: 16 Things to Do in Japan This Winter

-Why Hakuba
+Why Hakuba?

 Hakuba burst onto the scene when Nagano hosted the 1998 Winter Olympics, and Happo One was where the alpine skiing events took place.
 The Hakuba Valley is part of the Japanese Alps and is home to 10 ski resorts with over 200 total runs, which means that you are spoilt for choice.
 Even if you stay for a week, you could spend one day at every resort and still not have covered them all!

-When to go
+When to Go

 We would highly recommend the shoulder season in Hakuba which is during the month of March.
 Not only does the crowd start to thin out significantly which sometimes leaves you the entire run to yourself, the snow conditions remain excellent.
 With a plentiful supply of powder snow and clear blue skies, it certainly provides the opportunity for some of your most memorable skiing days ever to be had.
 Given that most of the school holidays in nearby countries end in February, you can also expect discounts and savings on accommodation and other charges.

-Which Ski Resort
+Which Ski Resort?

 You really can’t go wrong with whichever ski resort you choose to go to, you can always talk to the locals or your hosts and see which slopes have been having good snow conditions.
 We like to recommend Hakuba 47/Goryu for snowboarders as the runs there tend to be very wide, giving boarders ample space to perform smooth wide turns and it has a very good mix of beginner, intermediate and advanced runs.
 Though Happo One is the most renowned resort because of its status in hosting the Alpine downhill events during the Winter Olympics, it can get quite crowded at times, and is more suited for the skiing crowd in general.

-How to get there
+How to Get There

-Transfer costs
+Transfer Costs

-For the Shinjuku to Hakuba leg, there is a direct highway bus you can take from Shinjuku station, a round-trip will cost you around 8700 yen (SGD 100).
+From Narita to Shinjuku ¥4000 round-trip (S$35.98), on the rapid express N’EX Tokyo Train.
+It is the fastest and most comfortable way to Shinjuku.
+For the Shinjuku to Hakuba leg, there is a direct highway bus you can take from Shinjuku station, a round-trip will cost you around ¥8700 (S$78.25).

 Equipment Rental

-Tip: Head to the Jimbocho district in Tokyo where tons of off-season equipment are sold at hugely discounted rates.
+TripZilla Tip: Head to the Jimbocho district in Tokyo where tons of off-season equipment are sold at hugely discounted rates.

 Lift Passes

-Tip: Check with the hostel you stay at as they generally have some season passes on hand that they’ll loan to you at a discounted rate.
+TripZilla Tip: Check with the hostel you stay at as they generally have some season passes on hand that they’ll loan to you at a discounted rate.

 Accommodation

-Stay in a 4-person dorm at the conveniently located Mt Hakuba Backpackers Hostel for only 3000 yen (SGD 34) to get the opportunity to make new friends and perhaps new ski buddies!
+Stay in a 4-person dorm at the conveniently located Mount Hakuba Backpackers Hostel for only 3000 yen (SGD 34) to get the opportunity to make new friends and perhaps new ski buddies!
 Skiing and snowboarding are activities that are enjoyable alone but always significantly more fun with good company.

 Food and Drinks